Music of the Democratic Republic of the Congo: The emergence of new dance styles

 By the late 1980s, dance in Congo had become increasingly fluid, with new styles emerging almost as quickly as the popularity of their predecessors waned.
 Among the most recognized is Kwassa Kwassa, a creation of Jeanora, which was performed internationally by artists like Abeti Masikini and Kanda Bongo Man.
 Other dances that gained widespread popularity include Sundawa by J...
 Swede, Mayeno by TPOK Jazz, and Madiaba by Zaïko Langa Langa.
 These dance trends mirrored the shifting preferences of music fans, particularly the younger generations in Kinshasa and Brazzaville, who were constantly seeking innovative rhythms for self-expression.
 During this period, certain musical groups became known for inventing their own unique dances.
 The band Viva La Musica was particularly notable for its distinctive dance moves, such as Mukonyono and Kuku dindon.
 The band set trends by introducing their own dance styles rather than following the mainstream, which led to them developing a strong following at home and abroad.

+Selected list of modern Congolese dances: